The Bowers, The Leigh Arms & Folk @ Acton Bridge.

 from Winnington, wife Harriet, 50, from Warwick, with Mary A Astles, 17, &

-step daughter, Mary E Reader, 33, was a Corn & Bone Miller & Brine Pumper.
+step daughter, Mary E Reader, 33, was a Corn & Bone Miller & brine Pumper.

 Mary E Reader was a Clerk in the Mill.